 The first task you need to complete is recognizing who you want to copy.

 Well, in our life we all listened to many great singers.
 But we don’t love all of them, however, they all are good even we have a soft corner for some of the singers.
 We really like to listen to them.

 Make a list, of them.
 And, always remember who you love to listen to means the genre they sing in, is your

-So, make your favourite singer’s list.
-When you will make your list, start the observing practising schedule with the list.
-Try to copy their style of singing, their attitude while performing (Use mirror while performing), the scale they touch and other nuances that you observe in them.
+So, make your favorite singer’s list.
+When you will make your list, start the observing practicing schedule with the list.
+Try to copy their style of singing, their attitude while performing (Use a mirror while performing), the scale they touch, and other nuances that you observe in them.